opencomputeproject/Time-Appliance-Project/Time-Card/README.md

 # Repository content

 * Bill of Materials (parts from Digikey)
-* Schematic and PCB of the timing card
+* Schematic and PCB of the time card
 * Driver (Kernel Module) CentOS 8
 * CAD files for the custom PCIe bracket